Windhoff CargoSprinter: Technical description

 Both variants of the design (DB 690 'CargoSprinter' and DB 691 'Talion') are five-car trains, with a control cabin at either end.
 The end cars are powered, with the inner axles individually driven by Volvo engines (6 cylinder, 265 kW @ 2,050 rpm, emissions to Euro stage II standards).
 The transmission system uses a (5-speed) mechanical gearbox with clutch, torque converter, and retarder.
 Fuel capacity is 700l.
 All the traction equipment is located below the cargo floor level.

 The vehicles main frames are constructed from welded steel; there are two longitudinal support beams and several transverse members (example: Windhoff intermediate cars).
 The driving vehicle bogies have rubber primary suspension.
 The Windhoff unpowered vehicles use leaf spring primary suspension. the Talbot vehicles use rubber.
 All train axles have disc brakes.
 The vehicles are within the EBO G2 structure gauge.

-The end cabs have airconditioning, and are heated using waste heat from the diesel engine cooling system; the cabins are isolated from frame vibrations by an air-suspension system.
+The end cabs have air conditioning, and are heated using waste heat from the diesel engine cooling system; the cabins are isolated from frame vibrations by an air-suspension system.
 The cab control systems use electronic multifunction display, and joystick control.
 The trains are permanently coupled whilst in service, and can work in multiple forming consists of up to 630 m (7 trains, 35 cars) – the inter-trainset coupling is via a Z-AK type automatic coupler, which includes electrical connections for power and data.

 Both Windhoff and Talbot trains are operationally compatible; differences between the versions include the electronic control systems, minor differences in dimension, and the wheel arrangement.
 The three intermediate unpowered vehicles in the Windhoff CargoSprinter are two axle wagons, the Talbot intermediate unpowered cars use two axle jacobs articulation between the wagons, and two axle bogies on the end wagons.